 Oracle Database 126.96.36.199 (12cR2) significantly improves the performance of Database In-Memory (DBIM) features, offering potentially massive improvements in real-time analytic processing and queries This session takes a deeper look at what the Oracle 12cR2 optimizer is actually doing “under the covers” when it makes its decisions to process a query against IMCS-resident and non-resident tables, including improved In-Memory Joins, leveraging Join Groups, taking advantage of In-Memory Expressions, and utilizing In-Memory Filtering effectively.
 We’ll look at some real-world performance improvement metrics obtained against an Exadata Express OPC environment that shows how best to tackle using these newest DBIM features.

 Oracle Database 12c is the first release to offer the capability to access a file in HDFS or HIVE format as an EXTERNAL table.
 Through live and recorded demonstrations, this session will explain how an Oracle DBA can leverage these new features to gather data in tabular format from these file formats while leveraging the best tool ever designed to filter, sort, aggregate, and report information: Structured Query Language.

 Almost every modern IT organization has struggled with the best place to locate crucial application code bases -inside the application server layer, or inside the database itself?
-The good news is that Oracle Database 12c has helped push the argument towards locating the majority of application code within the database through several key feature sets, including Edition-Based Redefinition (EBR) and PL/SQL enhancements like [add].
-This session will offer several practical examples of how any Oracle DBA can build a case for and then implement the best practices of the ThickDB paradigm within their organization while making their application developer colleagues happier than ever.
+The good news is that Oracle Database 12c has helped push the argument towards locating the majority of application code within the database through several key feature sets, especially Edition-Based Redefinition (EBR).
+This session will offer several practical examples of how any Oracle DBA can build a case for and then implement the best practices of the #SmartDB paradigm within their organization while making their application developer colleagues happier than ever.